VSandwar74/rust-NN/README.md

 # Neural Network Made from Scratch in Rust

+## Only used polars for io, ndarray for linear algebra/math, and rng for random

 inspired by Samson Zhang, transpiled to Rust

 ## Trained on MNIST dataset